pietro-sillano/LatinBERT/README.md

 1. Berts_model_colab.ipynb is the google Colab implementation of the python script_generator and the bash script.
 Moreover you can automatically download the pickle files.

+2. analysis_from_pickles.ipynb is the first draft of analysis using cosine similarity